Secure Your Backups in a Customizable DR Cloud

 - BMR Quick Start Guide – steps to take to restore from a cloud BMR drive

-- User Guide – the user manual—step-by-step instructions
+- StorageCraft Cloud Services User Guide – the user manual—step-by-step instructions

 - Legacy User Guide – the old user manual—step-by-step instructions

-- ReadMe – a supplement to the user guide—system requirements, enhancements, issues
+- StorageCraft Cloud Services ReadMe – a supplement to the user guide—system requirements, enhancements, issues

 Cloud Service Levels

-Note: You have seven days after setting the service level for a specific machine to change the service level before it gets locked in.
-There is also a seven-day waiting period if you change service levels after the initial seven-day period, and service-level changes go into effect at the beginning of the next month after the seven-day waiting period is over.
+Note: You have seven days after setting the Service Level to make changes before it gets locked down.
+There is also a seven-day waiting period if you change Service Levels after the initial seven-day period, and Service Level changes go into effect at the beginning of the next month after the seven-day waiting period is over.
+Retention Tier can be changed at any time.

-For additional features and limitations of each service level, see StorageCraft Cloud Services User Guide: Service Levels
+For additional features and limitations of each Service Level, see StorageCraft Cloud Services User Guide: Service Levels and Retention Tiers

 Storage purchase methods

-- Value added resellers and other customers pre-purchase storage in blocks (similar to a gift card model).
+- Value added resellers (VARs) and other customers pre-purchase storage in blocks (similar to a gift card model) and use the block in the same manner as MSPs, determined by the monthly rate for each backup based on the Service Level and Retention Tier selected.

 Click on an image for a larger view: